SAML-Toolkits/ruby-saml-example/README.md

 Debugger support is available through the debugger command when you start your Mongrel or Webrick server with --debugger.
 This means that you can break out of execution at any point in the code, investigate and change the model, AND then resume execution!
-You need to install ruby-debug to run the server in debugging mode.
-With gems, use 'gem install ruby-debug'
+You need to install byebug to run the server in debugging mode.
+With gems, use 'gem install byebug'

 Example: